smithy-lang/smithy/designs/default-zero-value.md

 member is _currently_ defined as `@required`, the service reserves the right to later remove the `@required` trait and make the member optional in the future.

-For example, `foo` in the following structure is considered a validation constraint rather than a type refinement trait:
+For example, the `@required` trait on `foo` in the following structure is considered a validation constraint rather than a type refinement trait:

 ```
 structure Foo {